kineticstoolkit/kineticstoolkit_doc/src/player_styling_exporting.md

 ### Exporting to an image

-The Player's current view can be exported to any file format supported by Matplotlib such as PNG, JPEG, SVG, or PDF, using [ktk.Player.to_image](api/ktk.Player.to_image.rst):
+The Player's current view can be exported to any file format supported by Matplotlib such as PNG, JPEG, SVG, or PDF, using {{ktk_player_to_image}}:

 ```
 p.to_image("exported_image.png")